Punjab Assembly meets today to elect new CM

-LAHORE: The Punjab Assembly will meet on Saturday (today) to elect the new chief minister of the province, ARY News reported.
+LAHORE: Deputy Speaker Punjab Assembly Sardar Dost Muhammad Mazari has summoned Punjab Assembly session today at 7:30 pm to elect new chief minister of the province, ARY News reported on Tuesday.

-Governor Punjab Chaudhry Mohammad Sarwar has summoned the Punjab Assembly session today at 11:00 am.

-The session was summoned after Governor Chaudhry Muhammad Sarwar accepted Chief Minister Usman Buzdar’s resignation.
-The governor accepted the resignation of Buzdar after meeting with Prime Minister Imran Khan in Islamabad.

-CM Usman Buzdar had submitted his resignation to Prime Minister Imran Khan on March 28.

-The ruling party PTI and the PML-Q have nominated Chaudhry Parvez Elahi for Punjab CM slot while the joint opposition has fielded PML-N Vice President Hamza Shahbaz for the coveted seat.
+Chaudhry Pervaiz Elahi is a joint candidate of PTI and PML-Q while the joint opposition has fielded PML-N Vice President Hamza Shahbaz for the coveted seat.

-PTI’s estranged Chheena group has announced to support PML-Q’s Chaudhry Pervaiz Illahi for the Chief Ministership of Punjab.
+Earlier, Punjab Assembly Deputy Speaker Dost Mohammad Mazari had adjourned the provincial assembly session till April 16.

+The session, with the election of new chief minister on the agenda, was due to be held on April 6 but the Deputy Speaker Dost Muhammad Mazari had adjourned the session till April 16.

 Also Read:CM Punjab slot: Pervaiz Elahi to meet PM Imran Khan at Bani Gala